vignettes/v5_term_similarity.Rmd

 Similar as the Sim_AIC_2014 method, it is also aggregation from ancestors, but it uses the “S-value” introduced in the IC_Wang_2007 sectionn in 4.
 Information content.

-The contribution of different semantic relations can be set with the contribution_factor parameter.
-The value should be a named numeric vector where names should cover the relations defined in relations set in create_ontology_DAG().
+.
 For example, if there are two relations “relation_a” and “relation_b” set in the DAG, the value for contribution_factor can be set as:

-control = list(contribution_factor = c("relation_a" = 0.8, "relation_b" = 0.6)))
+term_sim(dag, terms, method = "Sim_Wang_2007", control = list(contribution_factor = c("relation_a" = 0.8, "relation_b" = 0.6)))

 By default 0.8 is set for “is_a” and 0.6 for “part_of”.

-If you are not sure what types of relations have been set, simply type the dag object.
-The relation types will be printed there.
+If you are not sure what types of relations have been set, simply type the dag

 Paper link: https://doi.org/10.1093/bioinformatics/btm087.

 It is very similar as Sim_Wang_2007 except there is a correction for the contribution factor.
 When calculating the “S-value” introduced in the IC_Wang_2007 sectionn in 4.
-Information content, for a parent and a child, the weight variable \(w_e\) is directly determined by the relation type, e.g, 0.8 for “is_a”.
-In Sim_GOGO_2018, the number of child terms is also considered for \(w_e\):
+Information content, for a parent and a child, the weight variable we is directly determined by the relation type, e.g, 0.8 for “is_a”.
+In Sim_GOGO_2018, the number of child terms is also considered for we:

-where \(|\mathcal{C}_t|\) is the number of child terms of the parent \(t\), \(w_0\) is the original contribution factor directly assigned for each relation type. \(c\) is selected to ensure \(w_e \leq 1\) (assuming minimal number of children is 1), which is normally:
+where |Ct| is the number of child terms of the parent t, w0 is the original contribution factor directly assigned for each relation type. c is selected to ensure we≤1 (assuming minimal number of children is 1), which is normally:

-By default, 0.4 is assigned for “is_a” and 0.3 is assigned for “part_of”, \(c\) is set to 2/3 (solve 1 = 1/(c + 1) + 0.4).
+By default, 0.4 is assigned for “is_a” and 0.3 is assigned for “part_of”, c is set to 2/3 (solve 1 = 1/(c + 1) + 0.4

-control = list(contribution_factor = c("relation_a" = 0.4, "relation_b" = 0.3)))
+term_sim(dag, terms, method = "Sim_GOGO_2018", control = list(contribution_factor = c("relation_a" = 0.4, "relation_b" = 0.3)))

 Paper link: https://doi.org/10.1038/s41598-018-33219-y.